Skip to main content

 Tier 2 Alternative Retirement Formula

 The Alternative Formula applies to members in certain positions with 20 years of alternative service.
-Members eligible for the alternative formula may retire at age 60 with 20 years of service.
+Certain Members vested with police powers as identified below may retire at age 55 with at least 20 years of alternative formula service.

 Benefit Claims